 The following October of 2018 I flew with the Team to South Korea to participate in the World Horseback Archery Championships.
 The organizers of that year’s world event encouraged me to compete in the youth division.
 It would give me my best shot at winning a metal.
 However, I just could not do it.
 I had to compete against adults just to get my spot on the team, I was not about to take the easy path once I got there.
 It payed off.
 While I did not win any metals, I finished in the middle of over 80 international riders gaining confidence and much needed experience along the way.

-Now thanks to my coach and all the other people that supported me in my Mounted Archery aspirations, I am a "WHAF" (World Horse Archery Federation) instructor and teach Beginner-Advanced clinics around the country.
+I am now a "WHAF" (World Horse Archery Federation) instructor and teach Beginner-Advanced clinics around the country.
 I recommend that all of my students buy a Troxel, because they fit great, are super comfortable and have a low profile which keeps them from getting in the way of the bow string when it is drawn back to shoot.
 Not to mention they look amazing!

 I want to acknowledge that a major part of my success is from being able to ride confidently all over the world in my Troxel Helmet.
 Knowing that when I fall, Troxel has given me the best chance at avoiding a serious head injury.

 "When I travel to compete both domestically and abroad, I'm almost always competing on a strange horse that I had met only a day before.
 My Troxel helmet provides me the comfort that I have adequately protected my head while I gallop a new horse hands free.
 All while wearing a helmet that represents the United States."

 To learn more about Mounted Archery, please visit www.horsearcher.com